When reporting for Jury Duty please go to the Norfolk Consolidated Courthouse located at:

 You will be reimbursed $30 per day for attendance for each day you must report to the courthouse.

 Jurors serve one term of the court.
-Typically, in Norfolk, a court term is approximately one month.
-Your summons will indicate the length and exact date of your service.
+Each term of court is one month.
+Your summons will indicate the term of your service.
 Additionally, a trial may extend for several days.
 Please be aware that you may be called to serve on a multi-day jury.

 On days that you report for jury service, you can expect to be at the court during its normal hours.
 If not selected for a jury, you may be able to leave early.
 On occasion, a trial will continue beyond the court’s normal working hours.
 If this happens, you may need to arrange your schedule to allow you to stay longer.